International Study Centre

-In addition to the period of leave given to you to carry out your course of study, leave to remain will also be granted depending on your length of course.
-See section 5.66 in Tier 4 Sponsor Guidance document to find out more.
+In addition to the period of leave given to you to carry out your course of study, permission to stay will also be granted depending on your length of course.

 You need to show that you are planning for the future, and that you are serious about getting a degree from a UK university.

 If you work and hold a Student visa, you must not:

 You may be required to attend a credibility interview to ensure that you comply with the UK’s immigration rules.
 The purpose is for an Entry Clearance Officer (ECO) to establish that you are a genuine student.
 You need to show you are serious, and that you have good knowledge of your chosen university and course.
 If you have done your research, the interview is nothing to worry about.
 The process is just designed to filter out people who are planning to use a student visa to work or holiday in the UK.

 Whether or not you will be invited for a credibility interview depends on which country you are applying from.
 However, the UKVI reserve the right to interview students from any country if they think it is necessary to do so.